-Meeting of the Minds is pleased to announce that our 11th annual summit will convene in Cleveland, Ohio from October 23-25th at the Global Center for Health Innovation.
+The 11th Annual Meeting of the Minds summit convened in Cleveland, Ohio from October 23-25th at the Global Center for Health Innovation.

-This year’s Meeting of the Minds Annual Summit on the shores of Lake Erie will unearth tools and best practices working for city leaders across the globe.
-Our sessions will feature solutions that are scalable, replicable and transferable from city-to-city and sector-to-sector.
-All of our discussions are couched in a deep understanding of technology and equity as key drivers for innovative cities.
+This Meeting of the Minds Annual Summit on the shores of Lake Erie unearthed tools and best practices working for city leaders across the globe.
+The sessions featured solutions that were scalable, replicable and transferable from city-to-city and sector-to-sector.
+Discussions were couched in a deep understanding of technology and equity as key drivers for innovative cities.

 SVP/Director or Higher

-Cleveland, like many other legacy cities where our Annual Summit has convened, has been chosen because it is embarking on an exciting new urban revitalization and smart city strategy across an ecosystem of partners from technology, public sector, philanthropy, academic, community organizations and beyond.
-Home to major healthcare systems such as the Cleveland Clinic, University Hospitals and MetroHealth and the 3rd largest modern manufacturing state in the US, Cleveland knows how to build economic clusters.
-It is home to IBM’s Watson, world-class water strategies, a bus rapid transit system, innovative manufacturing, academic institutions which serve as anchors for neighborhood revitalization, and a thriving arts culture and economy.
-Cleveland is tasked with re-skilling its workforce, attracting residents back to the downtown and midtown cores, attracting talent, redeveloping and revitalizing former industrial areas, linking its neighborhoods to multiple waterfronts, and developing a smart city strategy.
-Much has already been accomplished in the Greater Cleveland area, but, similar to other cities around the world, there are major challenges ahead.
+Cleveland, like many other legacy cities where our Annual Summit has convened, was chosen because it was embarking on an exciting new urban revitalization and smart city strategy across an ecosystem of partners from technology, public sector, philanthropy, academic, community organizations and beyond.
+Home to major healthcare systems such as the Cleveland Clinic, University Hospitals and MetroHealth and the 3rd largest modern manufacturing state in the US, Cleveland knew how to build economic clusters.
+It was home to IBM’s Watson, world-class water strategies, a bus rapid transit system, innovative manufacturing, academic institutions which served as anchors for neighborhood revitalization, and a thriving arts culture and economy.
+Cleveland was tasked with re-skilling its workforce, attracting residents back to the downtown and midtown cores, attracting talent, redeveloping and revitalizing former industrial areas, linking its neighborhoods to multiple waterfronts, and developing a smart city strategy.
+Much had already been accomplished in the Greater Cleveland area, but, similar to other cities around the world, there were major challenges ahead.

 Founded in Cleveland, Ohio, DigitalC aspires to be a leading advocate for the digital transformation of communities across the nation.
 Find out more at digitalc.org.